duckafire/LIM/docs/the-header-lim.md

 <h3 id="overview">Overview</h3>

-&emsp;Every that the flags `--no-header` (`-nh`) and `--until-stage` (`-us`) are not used, Lim will be to seek, in the current directory, a file named like *header.lim*.
+&emsp;Every that the flag `--no-header` (`-nh`) is not used, Lim will be to seek, in the current directory, a file named like *header.lim*.
 If this file is found, its content will be read and separated in memory buffers, for future processes.
 Else, the compaction process will be continue normally.

 <br>